 A nonstructured entity [e.g. the file A.mo] shall contain only a stored-definition that defines a class [A] with a name matching the name of the nonstructured entity.
-In a file hierarchy the files shall have the extension ".mo".

 13.2.2.3 The within Clause

 A within-clause has the following syntax: